 When I first heard of this event, it struck me a bit humorous.
 However, think of how it dangerous it could actually be for mail containing sensitive information such as bills, new credit cards, and social security information to just be sitting in a pile in the woods.

 This incident is extra bothersome, considering how the nearby town of Yonkers was also just plagued by a mail-theft scheme.
 Reports say that Lorell Legrand, a mail carrier, allegedly stole thousands of dollars through connection to a scheme targeting USPS mail.
 According to CBSNewYork, mailbox thefts have been frequent in the area, with 95 reported, adding up to almost $700,000 withdrawn from accounts (source).

-Honest Postal Workers, Less Theft
+Honest Postal Workers, Less Mail Theft

-One way to cut down on mail fraud schemes is to hire postal workers who have honest tendencies.
+One way to cut down on mail theft and fraud schemes is to hire postal workers who have honest tendencies.
 A new technology, IntegrityDetect™ offers a practical and reliable way to do just that.
 This test uses scientifically proven formulas to predict a person’s integrity by assessing someone’s implicit associations.
 This helps to identify those potential candidates that have high levels of integrity.
 The test takes only 5 minutes and yields accurate results.
 Learn more about IntegrityDetect here.